-WAREHOUSING, COST CONTROL AND INVENTORY GAS 106
+GAS 106 WAREHOUSING, COST CONTROL AND INVENTORY

-3 credits (45 hours) In this course students gain an understanding of planning and control processes in the food and beverage industry, including menu pricing, cost-volume-utility analysis, food, beverage, and labor costs.
+In this course students gain an understanding of planning and control processes in the food and beverage industry, including menu pricing, cost-volume-utility analysis, food, beverage, and labor costs.
 Other principles covered include purchasing procedures for service operations.
 It includes storage modes and inventory control.